Superconducting spintronics with electron symmetry filtering and interfacial spin-orbit coupling: Junction properties in the normal state

-We already mentioned that in order to study the interaction between S and F, it is important to have different remanent magnetic configurations available.
-Figure~\ref{fig:magnetic-states}a shows a TMR experiment in the N/F/F sample (S2) where $H$ is swept along the Fe [100] crystallographic direction.
 It reveals the existence of a parallel (P) and antiparallel (AP) in-plane states of the two ferromagnetic electrodes.
 The coercive fields of the soft and hard magnetic layers can also be extracted, being 25-50~Oe and 400-600~Oe, respectively.
-The in-plane rotation sketched in Figure \ref{fig:magnetic-states}b shows the three possible in-plane magnetic configurations: The above mentioned P and AP states and the perpendicular in-plane (PIP) state.
+The in-plane rotation sketched in Figure \ref{fig:magnetic-states}b shows the three possible in-plane magnetic configurations: the above mentioned P and AP states and the perpendicular in-plane (PIP) state.
 By making a rotation with an external field lower than the hard F coercive field, we maintained that magnetization fixed.
 The soft F magnetization follows the external field in jumps between four different directions which correspond to the direction of the Fe crystallographic easy axis.
 The lower effective TMR (around 40 $\%$) value is not due to the crystalline structure’s quality, but arises from the in-series configuration of the N/F/F junction which includes a normal metal electrode (vanadium), providing a nearly constant resistance which limits the overall TMR ratio.